The pinnacle set of a permutation: Introduction

 \begin{rem}[Descent algebras and peak algebras] Grouping permutations according to descent sets or peak sets leads to interesting and well-studied algebraic structures.
 For example, the group algebra of the symmetric group has a subalgebra known as \emph{Solomon's descent algebra} \cite{Solomon}, with linear basis given by sums of descent classes, i.e., by the elements

 A subalgebra of Solomon's descent algebra known as the \emph{peak algebra} has a basis whose elements are sums of peak classes, i.e.,

 There are a number of papers investigating the connections between descent algebras and peak algebras, e.g., \cite{AguiarNymanOrellana, BilleraHsiaoVW, GarsiaReutenauer, Nyman, Schocker}.
 It is natural to wonder whether some similar algebraic structures can be associated to descent topsets or pinnacle sets.
-However, taking sums of descent topset classes or sums of pinnacle classes do not yield subalgebras of the group algebra in general. \end{rem}
+However, taking sums of descent topset classes or sums of pinnacle classes does not yield a subalgebra of the group algebra in general. \end{rem}

+\begin{rem}[Descent and Peak Polynomials] Two polynomials that record information related to pinnacles are the peak polynomial and the descent polynomial.
+A detailed analysis of the roots and expansions of peak polynomials in terms of binomials in given in \cite{BilleyFahrbachTalmage}.
+This work proves that the coefficients of the peak polynomials, expanded in the binomial coefficient basis centered at the maximum of the corresponding subset, are all nonnegative.
+Additionally, a recursive formula for the descent polynomial $d(S;n)$, as well as an exploration of their coefficients and roots, is given in \cite{DiazHarrisInskoOmarSagan}. \end{rem}

+\textbf{Acknowledgments.} The authors would like to thank Bruce Sagan for helpful conversations related to the project.
+In particular, he suggested the simple recursive proof for the total number of admissible pinnacle sets in Remark \ref{rem:alternate} and the recursive proof for the number of permutations with a given descent topset (proof of Theorem \ref{thm:eJ}).